Prescription Medicine

 - purposes etc.

-All relevant records must be kept in the premises and are open for inspection.
+All relevant records must be kept on the premises and are open for inspection.
 They must be retained for at least two years.

 There are limited exceptions to the requirements to enter details on the prescription register.
 They include

-- health prescriptions under the GMS scheme where a preprinted prescription is used.
-A duplicate only may be a retained.
+- health prescriptions under the GMS scheme, where a preprinted prescription is used.
+A duplicate may only be retained.

 - certain wholesale supplies where the invoice is simply retained,